 9. Check the Freecycle Network/Buy Nothing Facebook groups

-But isn’t that for things like bikes and couches?
+But aren’t those groups for things like bikes and couches?
 Sure, but I’ve seen food products on there as well, including canned goods, frozen dinners, garden surplus, and tree fruit.
 If no one takes it, what do you want to bet it gets thrown into the garbage?

 10. Glean from gardens and nature